allangood/home-assistant/NodeMCU/Garage/README.md

 I had some problems to find the right parts for this project, specially because of the extreme cold.
 The reed switch was part that had more problems.
 After change it to a more robust (and expensive) part, everything is stable and it survived the whole winter without any problem.

 The case I am using is waterproof to help with the insulation.
-I had to drill some holes to run the cables to the sensors.
+I had to drill some holes to run the cables to the sensors and cover them with hot glue, not perfect but it works!

+The ultrassonic sensor is used to detect if my car is parked inside the garage.
+I get that information based in the distance the sensor is reporting.

 This is how the final project looks like in my garage: